hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

 }
 ```

-The `JdbcClient` bean is available when `Jdbc Starter` is added to the project dependencies.
+The `JdbcClient` bean is available when the `Jdbc Starter` is added to the project dependencies.

-Add a simple `CommandLineRunner` bean to print the data inserted in the database at the application startup.
+Add a simple `CommandLineRunner` bean to print the data inserted into the database at application startup:

 ```java
 @SpringBootApplication